awsdocs/aws-lambda-developer-guide/doc_source/lambda-api-permissions-ref.md

 When making Lambda API calls, users can specify a version or alias by passing a version ARN or alias ARN in the [GetFunction](API_GetFunction.md) `FunctionName` parameter, or by setting a value in the [GetFunction](API_GetFunction.md) `Qualifier` parameter\.
 Lambda makes authorization decisions by comparing the resource element in the IAM policy with both the `FunctionName` and `Qualifier` passed in API calls\.
 If there is a misamtch, Lambda denies the request\.

 Whether you are allowing or denying an action on your function, you must use the correct function ARN types in your policy statement to achieve the results that you expect\.
 For example, if your policy references the unqualified ARN, Lambda accepts requests that reference the unqualified ARN but denies requests that reference a qualified ARN\.

+**Note**
+You can't use a wildcard character to match the Account ID\.
+For more information on accepted syntax, see [IAM JSON policy reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html)\.

 **Example allowing invocation of an unqualified arn**